-The commissioner or a representative of the commissioner may order "off sale" and so tag any article of bedding, upholstered furniture or material therefor not tagged or labeled as required by these regulations or which in any other respect does not conform with the requirements of statute or regulation issued under the authority thereof, and may take such other action as may be authorized by statute.
-No article or material so ordered "off sale" shall be sold or used, nor shall such materials or articles or contents thereof be altered or removed in whole or part, until such articles or materials are released by the commissioner or his authorized representative and the "off sale" tag removed.
-All articles or materials ordered "off sale" are subject to frequent examination and shall be so placed as to be readily accessible at all times for examination upon demand of the commissioner or his authorized representative.
+[Approved insecticides and germicides may be applied in either of two ways: (1) They may be applied in the form of a gas generated in a properly constructed gas tight vault or chamber; or (2) they may be applied with an approved spraying device.]
+The commissioner may order off sale and so tag any article of bedding, upholstered furniture or material therefor not tagged or labeled as required by section 21a-231, et seq, of the Connecticut General Statutes or sections 21a-235-1 to 20-235-25, inclusive, of the Regulations of Connecticut State Agencies, or which in any other respect does not conform with the requirements of section 21a-231, et seq, of the Connecticut General Statutes or sections 21a-235-1 to 20-235-25, inclusive, of the Regulations of Connecticut State Agencies, and may take such other action as may be authorized by statute.
+No article or material so ordered off sale shall be sold or used, nor shall such materials or articles or contents thereof be altered or removed in whole or part, until such articles or materials are released by the commissioner and the off sale tag removed.
+All articles or materials ordered off sale are subject to frequent examination and shall be so placed as to be readily accessible at all times for examination upon demand of the commissioner.